US government to have control in Nippon Steel-U.S. Steel deal, Trump and Sen. McCormick say

 The Pennsylvania senator spoke on CNBC, four days after President Donald Trump suggested that an agreement on a "partnership" was at hand to resolve Nippon Steel's nearly $15 billion bid to buy iconic American steelmaker U.S. Steel that has been blocked on national security grounds.

-McCormick said the idea was Nippon Steel's proposal, even though Nippon Steel has yet to say anything about whether it is willing to accept the concept described by Trump and McCormick in place of its bid to control the company.
+McCormick described the U.S. government's veto as a "golden share" and suggested that the idea was Nippon Steel's proposal.

+Nippon Steel has yet to say anything about whether it is willing to accept the concept described by Trump and McCormick in place of its bid to buy the company.

+As it sought to win over American officials amid a national security review, Nippon Steel gradually increased the amount of money it's pledging to invest into U.S. Steel on top of the purchase bid.
+That amount now comes to $14 billion, according to Trump, McCormick and Pennsylvania state Sen. Kim Ward, who valued the deal at $28 billion.

+That $14 billion investment involves building a new electric arc furnace — a more modern steel mill that melts down scrap — somewhere in the U.S., Ward's office said.

 Many of the aspects outlined by McCormick and Trump have been floated previously by Nippon Steel.